 Special programme for RLUS students:

-Every year we have several bilingual students and students from Eastern Europe who are native speakers of other Slavic languages.
+Every year we take in several bilingual students and students from Eastern Europe who are native speakers of other Slavic languages.
 It is essential for Language Link to provide a professional approach when dealing with these students.
-As a result, we’ve decided to announce a special programme for bilingual and Slavic language speaking students for the RLUS programme at Language Link (Moscow).
+As a result, we’ve decided to announce a special program for bilingual and Slavic language speaking students for the RLUS programme at Language Link (Moscow).